 b) Have the ability to engage with original syntactic research, especially papers in a GB/Minimalist framework

-c) Construct a syntactic analysis for a particular set of data and lay out clear argumentation for this analysis
+c) Construct a syntactic analysis for linguistic data in English and other languages

 No additional information available.